Opioid Crisis Response

 • Increase access to telemedicine for OUD treatment.

-Recovery Grant Goals
+Recovery Goals

 Prevent Drug/Opioid (PDO) Overdose-Related Deaths Grant - $1,000,000 a year for 5 years